Skip to Content

 RECOMMENDED: 100 Smartest Dog Breeds

-On closer examination, a fact that emerges is that, like humans, dogs are also differently intelligent.
-Let me explain…
+On closer examination, a fact that emerges is that, like humans, dogs are also intelligent in a multitude of different ways.
+Let me explain.

 While some are great at responding to the human voice, others may not be as responsive.
 But because a dog chooses to follow its own mind, it does not mean they’re dim-wit or dumb.
 It may just mean that they have a unique ability or skill.